-Artist, Chris Heaphy born 1965 is of Ngāi Tahu and Pakeha descent.
-Heaphy currently lives and works in Auckland, New Zealand, where he continues to explore his painting practise.
+Artist Chris Heaphy, born 1965, is of Ngāi Tahu and Pakeha descent.
+Heaphy currently lives and works in Auckland, New Zealand, where he continues to explore his painting practice.
 His works navigate cultural issues, with a greater focus on the relationship between Māori and Pakeha.

 Heaphy attended Canterbury University's School of Fine Art, graduating in 1991 with a BFA in painting.
 In 1998 he graduated from the RMIT University in Melbourne, Australia with an MFA in painting.
 In addition to his work as a visual artist, Heaphy is also a noted musician, collaborating with fellow guitarist Roy Montgomery on the album 'True'.